Who is this guide for?

 According to the Harvard Business Review, it is five to 25 times more expensive to acquire a new customer than to retain an existing one.
 Sixty-eight percent of customers will not return if the customer service is poor and the staff is perceived as indifferent.

-Get to know your customers and tailor your service standards to meet their customer service expectations.
+Get to know your customers and guests and tailor your service standards to meet their service expectations.
 Standards and expectations can change, so ensure your employees have ready access to the training and service standards they need to meet customer expectations.
 Unsure where to start?
 See our blog, “How to Improve Customer Service Standards.”

 Loss prevention policies